Capstone-Momentum/api/README.md

 ### Ensure that you can make a request
 Download Postman via https://www.getpostman.com/downloads/

-Or, download GraphIQL via ...
+Or, download GraphIQL via Homebrew and run `brew cask install graphiql`.

 Run `pip3 install awscli`